HereThereBeMonsters/togira/README.md

 Evergreen browsers should all work fine, but I develop and test only in Chrome (and derivatives) and sometimes in Firefox.

-I have not made any effort to make it responsive or mobile-friendly in any way, so it will look ugly on small screens.
+I have not made any effort to make it responsive or mobile-friendly in any way, so it will look ugly or weird on small screens.

 ### Web UI